i11g/Single-Page-Application/README.md

 * [License](#license)

 ## General Information
-The repo contains all the amterials for the Single Page Application Game Play
+The project contains all the matrials for the construction of Single Page Application: Game Play

 ## Technologies Used